mjparker/factorial-test-app/README.md

 ---

-### Secret Code

-If you made it to this page from the secret link, pat yourself on the back and email me the passcode:
-`CellarDoor`

----

 ### Credit
-Credit for this idea goes to the fine folks at [Qxf2 Sevices](https://www.qxf2.com/?utm_source=qa-interview&utm_medium=click&utm_campaign=From%20QA%20Interview).
-This is a heavily modified fork off their own [qa-interview-web-application](https://github.com/qxf2/qa-interview-web-application).
+This is a heavily modified fork of [qa-interview-web-application](https://github.com/qxf2/qa-interview-web-application).
 I wrote entirely new HTML/CSS, updated to Bootstrap4, added a few more bugs, and removed references to solutions.